 Assuming you’re asking about plainer cereal types, rather than flavourful cereal brands covered in sugar and chocolate, a plain dry small handful a day – or no more than half a cup’s worth – mixed in with the regular meals your dog enjoys often is the best way to go.

-However, it’s very important to underline that cereals of any kind really ought not be the core component of any pooch’s meal.
+However, it’s very important to underline that cereals of any kind really ought not to be the core component of any pooch’s meal.

-If your pet shows these kinds of symptoms, consider altering the dose of cereal he or she eats, or removing it from their diet altogether, and seeing if it helps.
+If your pet shows these kinds of symptoms, consider altering the dose of cereal he or she eats or removing it from their diet altogether, and seeing if it helps.

 What to do if your dog eats cereal

 The best way to react when dogs eat cereal largely depends on the type of cereal being consumed, and its amount.

 A small scattering of cereal that falls onto the floor, whatever flavor it might be, isn’t going to cause any lethal harm if your dog gobbles it up faster than you can react.